nipil/one-pf-manage/README.md

 The principle is the following :

 - the `platform_name` defines the prefix for all VM name.
-It *CANNOT* be empty, or every accessible VM in OpenNebula would be considered part of the project.
+It *CANNOT* be empty, or every accessible VM in OpenNebula would be considered part of the platform.
 - the `hosts` element lists all desired VMs ; each VM name will be prefixed with `platform_name`, followed by a dash `-`, followed by the host name

 Each host has a "desired" configuration, based on a succession of overrides, with the following precedence :

 - initial configuration is read from `defaults`
-- if the host references a `class`, the configuration is updated with the overrides defined in named class
+- if the host references a `class`, the configuration is updated with the overrides defined in given class
-- the configuration is finally updated with the eventual overrides found in the host definition
+- the configuration is finally updated with the eventual overrides found in the given host definition

 With the following JSON content :